VinaFu/Azure-900/README.md

       High Availability | Reliability | Scalability |
       Security | Predictability | Governance | Manageability

-      High Availability - core = always available; X own, add more servers with a click, replace when it fails, use cluster.
+      High Availability - core = always available; X own, add more servers with a click, replace when it fails, use cluster. - little downtime
       Reliability - fault tolerance, disaster recovery; deploy in multiple locations, no single point of failure Scalability - Not have to automatically adjust resources to meet demand. (increase/decrease number of VMs) Horizontal(sacaling out; typical) vs. Vertical Scaling(scaling up)